Misago Nelly Wilson: Personal life

 Misago Wilson was born in Gisagara District, Rwanda.
 In 2010, he obtained a degree in finance from School of Finance and Banking, (currently known as University of Rwanda’s College of Business and Economics: UR-CBE).

 In 2013, he married his longtime partner, Hilarie Uwabimfura.
 The wedding ceremony took place at Remera-Kigali.
 He is a father of two sons.
 In January 2014 his 1st son was born and the second was born in Feb 2018.

-Misago Wilson is very passionate about film production and creativity.
-He likes music and watching movies especially TV series during his free time.
-He likes to travel as a hobby and making new friends.

 Career

 Wilson Misago, in 2009, joined Inyarwanda as a journalist.
 In 2010, he became the marketing manager of Inyarwanda Limited, where he was later promoted to the post of Managing director.
 In 2012, he worked as a radio presenter at City Radio and created entertainment and story on Inyarwanda.com.
 In 2013, he created the serial Ubu n’ejo which did not become popular.
 However, in 2014, Misago created the television sitcom Inshuti which aired on TV10.
 The series is considered as the first ever TV series to be produced locally.
 With its success, he created a soap Seburikoko which became one of the most popular television dramas in Rwanda.
 The series aired on Rwanda Television.

 Then in late 2014, he created and produced City Maid, another urban series aired on RTV.
 It also highly popularized among the public.
 In 2017, he wrote and directed the short film Little Skater.
 Later in the year, he founded the audiovisual company 'Afrifame Limited', which deals with television content production and photography services.

 He is founder of the Zacu TV, the first Rwandan subscription video on demand (VOD) platform broadcasting Rwandan films and series.
 It was officially unveiled at the Transform Africa Summit 2019.

 Mid-year 2022, Zacu TV was acquired by Canal+ Group with the intention of strengthening audio-visual production in Rwanda; enriching the local content market; and reflecting the creativity and talents of different generations of actors, actresses, directors, and other artists.
 Zacu TV is now available on Canal+ decoders through Ikaze subscription on channel 99.